Academic customer

 Education customer

-Estimated retail price (ERP)
+Estimated Retail Price (ERP)

 The published or list price for Microsoft products prior to any discount, change, or promotion.